sparkfun/SparkFun_Qwiic_CO2_Sensor_SCD4X/docs/resources_and_going_further.md

-That's a wrap for this Hookup Guide.
 For more information about the SCD4X and these breakouts, check out the links below:

 * Schematics:
     * [SCD40](./assets/board_files/SparkFun_Qwiic_CO2_Sensor_SCD40.pdf)